Watering Poinsettia Plants: How Do You Water A Poinsettia Plant

 (Image credit: Andrey Bukreev)

 Poinsettias are small shrubs that grow wild in the deciduous tropical forests of Mexico, but to most of us, they bring color to the home during the winter holidays.
-Although these traditional beauties aren’t difficult to maintain, watering poinsettia plants can be tricky.
+Although these traditional beauties aren’t difficult to maintain, watering poinsettia plants can be a tricky aspect of poinsettia care.
 How much water do poinsettias need?
 How do you water a poinsettia plant?
 If you’re wondering, read on for answers.

 How Much Water Do Poinsettias Need?